 Just enter the phrase on your Google maps and the map that’s on your screen will be saved directly onto your device.
 Now you’ll be able to use your maps offline, and it’s a lot better than simply screenshotting because it allows you to zoom in for greater detail.
 Perfect for avoiding unnecessary data charges.

 4. Plug into a TV.

-If you forget your phone charger plug, simply plug your USB cable into the the USB slot in the back of the TV!
+If you forget your phone charger plug, simply plug your USB cable into the the USB slot in the back of a TV!

 5. Ask for a fragile label.

 Always request to have your luggage marked as ‘fragile’, not only will this prevent your suitcase being thrown around too much, but it also ensures that your luggage will be first out at baggage reclaim, ensuring you a quick escape from the airport.

 Use a pill container to store small items like jewelry.
 This will prevent all your small valuables from getting damaged, tangled, or spilling out in your case.